How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Discussion

 \subsection{Limitations and Future Work}

-We recognize several limitations of our study that are important to consider when interpreting our resutls.
+We recognize several others limitations of our study that are important to consider when interpreting our results besides the study context.
 First, we used students' prompts as proxies for cognitive engagement.
 While prompts externalize aspects of students' questioning and help-seeking behavior, they do not fully capture students' internal cognitive processes.
-Prior work has used similar prompt-coding approaches to characterize engagement patterns~\cite{ma2025scaffolding}, but future research should triangulate prompt analysis with complementary methods such as think-aloud protocols or comprehension assessments to validate the relationship between prompt types and underlying cognitive engagement.
+Prior work has used similar prompt-coding approaches to characterize engagement patterns~\cite{ma2025scaffolding}, but future research could triangulate prompt analysis with complementary methods such as think-aloud protocols or comprehension assessments to validate the relationship between prompt types and underlying cognitive engagement.
 Second, we did not measure comprehension outcomes.
 The course graded reading assignments on a credit/no-credit basis: students received full credit for submitting their AI interaction logs regardless of depth or quality.
 This afforded ecological validity by capturing naturalistic AI use without performance pressure, but it precludes claims about whether observed engagement patterns actually affected learning outcomes.
-Third, our findings are context-specific.
-We studied 15 students in a single AI-focused elective course at a large US research university.
-The reading materials focused on AI topics, which may have shaped how students engaged with AI tools as compared with readings in other disciplines.
-The small sample size limits generalizability and prevents building predictive models of individual differences.
-Future work should examine AI-supported reading across diverse disciplines, institutions, and student populations to establish the boundaries of these findings.
+Third, our analysis centered on students' prompts rather than the AI responses they received.
+Because the quality and framing of AI output likely shape students' subsequent prompting and engagement, treating prompts in isolation is a limitation.
+We made this scoping decision for two reasons: students used different AI tools that we could not always identify, which made systematic comparison of response quality difficult, and rigorous evaluation of AI-generated text, whether automated or human, remains an open methodological challenge~\cite{lamsiyah2025trust, godbole2025verify}.
+Future work could examine how AI responses shape student behavior, for example through diary studies in which students record how particular responses affected their comprehension and how they assessed the responses' accuracy.
+Fourth, the course may have influenced students' stated beliefs about prompting.
+Because the class explicitly taught prompt engineering, students may have stressed its importance during interviews, and we cannot separate this influence from public discourse or their own prior experience with AI.